 Who’s Liable For A Dog Attack?

 It depends.
-If it’s a dog bite, you look at California Civil Code Section 3342, which talks about dog bites.
-It makes the owner strictly liable if their pet bites someone, whether it’s in a public place or whether the person that’s bitten is lawfully in a private place, including the property of the owner of the dog.
+If it’s a dog bite, you look at California Civil Code Section 3342, which talks about dog bites and dog bite claims.
+It makes the pet owners strictly liable if their pet bites someone, whether it’s in a public place or whether the person that’s bitten is lawfully in a private place, including the property of the owner of the dog.

 That’s regardless of whether or not the viciousness of the dog in the past is known or not.
 In other words, there does not have to be a prior dog attack by that dog for the owner to be strictly liable – subject to certain defenses, of course, like if the dog was provoked or if someone is trespassing – for a dog bite.

-This California law applies to owners for bites.
-If an owner’s dog attacks somebody or bites somebody, then if the person that’s injured wants to pursue a dog bite claim against the landlord or the owner of the building, that’s a different standard against the landlord or building owner.
-Then the standard that would apply would be negligence.
+This California dog bite law applies to dog owners for bites.
+If an owner’s dog attacks somebody or bites somebody, then if the person that’s injured wants to pursue a dog bite claim against the landlord or the owner of the building, that’s a different dog bite law standard against the landlord or building owner.
+Then the dog bite law standard that would apply would be negligence.
 Against a landlord or building owner, you have to show that there was prior notice that the dog had dangerous propensities or that they should have known about that.
 A way to help show this is if the dog previously bit or attacked someone or if there was a prior complaint.

 I’ve Been Bitten.
 What’s Going To Happen To That Animal?

 If the dog hasn’t had any kind of a previous problems – attacks or bites – the owner will still be able to keep the dog, but they have to be careful and ensure that there are no further incidents with the dog.
 It’s a good idea to also report it to the local animal control board in that jurisdiction or city just so they’re aware of the situation.